The Chinatown district of San Francisco is the second-largest Chinese community in the United States, after the one in New York.

 In Chinatown you can also visit the Chinese Cultural Center, although it only has an art shop and an art gallery where the works of some Chinese artists are displayed.

 The best time to visit the Chinese district is midday, where all of the stores are open and the streets are full of locals.
-In the evening you can see lots of lights and colorful streetlamps, but the streets are quieter and many of the stores are closed.
+In the evening you can see lots of lights and colourful streetlamps, but the streets are quieter and many of the stores are closed.

 If you find yourself in the Union Square area you can walk to Chinatown in a few minutes.